Need to know

 Whether you intend to appeal or go to court, be sure to act quickly before the payment due date, as every reminder sent to you typically costs you further penalty fees.

 If you're going to take your case to court, be sure to have lots of supporting evidence to hand.

 Fighting a parking ticket in court

 The procedure generally starts with letting the relevant council know you intend to contest the case.
 The council contacts a magistrate's court, which in turn lets you know the time and date of your appearance.

-You will have to prepare supporting evidence to produce in court.
+You'll have to prepare supporting evidence to produce in court.
 If you convince the magistrate the fine was unfairly or mistakenly issued, your fine will be waived.

-Private car park fines
+How to contest private car park fines

 If you receive a speed camera fine, you may be able to get away with a caution.
 You can submit an appeal to the police or road authority in your state for the penalty to be withdrawn, or contest your case in court.

-But any decision will depend on how fast you were going, your driving record and other circumstances, such as if you weren't the driver or were rushing because of an emergency.
+But any decision will depend on how fast you were going, your driving record, and other circumstances – such as if you weren't the driver or were rushing because of an emergency.